-Try retrieving a spinnerbait down the same log, or a buzzbait over a brush pile a dozen times or more.
+Try retrieving a spinnerbait down the same log or a buzzbait over a brush pile a dozen times or more.
 Also, repeatedly bump a crankbait over a particular stump or drop-off.
 The bass eventually become aggravated by the bait, or maybe they lose their fear of it.
-Whatever the reason, the eventually pounce on it.
+Whatever the reason, they eventually pounce on it.

-Ugly, nothing banks may not hold as many bass as banks that have ample cover, but the bass that live there see few lures and are more inclined to bite.
-Also, when you fish ugly banks, you often find isolated pieces of cover, maybe a submerged stump or log, that can't be seen by fisherman as they boat through the area.
-Because the cover is isolated, any bass roaming that bank is likely to stop there.
-This makes it a high percentage spot to get a bite.
+Ugly, nothing banks may not hold as many bass as banks with ample cover, but the bass that live there see few lures and are more inclined to bite.
+Also, when you fish ugly banks, you often find isolated pieces of cover, maybe a submerged stump or log, that fishermen can't see as they boat through the area.
+Because the cover is isolated, any bass roaming that bank will likely stop there.
+This makes it a high-percentage spot to get a bite.

 Many of the bass had been caught.
-But, Texan Zell Rowland realized that some of the fish had moved away from the docks and were hanging near the shoreline between them.
+But Texan Zell Rowland realized that some fish had moved away from the docks and were hanging near the shoreline between them.
 He fished a jerkbait in the open water between the docks and won the tournament.

 Anyone who fishes on weekdays and weekends knows bass are schizophrenic.
-Bass club anglers often catch bass like crazy during weekdays, but struggle when they fish on the weekends, especially when competing in tournaments.
-One major reason bass change personalities is the boat traffic and fishing pressure that assaults many lakes on the weekends.
+Bass club anglers often catch bass like crazy during weekdays but struggle when they fish on the weekends, especially when competing in tournaments.
+One primary reason bass change personalities is the boat traffic and fishing pressure that assaults many lakes on the weekends.

 As part of a six-man Kentucky team, Marshall started pre-fishing Percy Priest on the Monday before the tournament.
-Fishing was good.
-Bass were jumping on spinnerbaits, shallow crankbaits and Senko-type plastic baits.
+The fishing was good.
+Bass were jumping on spinnerbaits, shallow crankbaits, and Senko-type plastic baits.
 Marshal found a few shallow pockets where he could catch bass early.
-The rest of the day he concentrated on steep channel banks and bluffs.
+He concentrated on steep channel banks and bluffs for the rest of the day.

 "There were probably about 80 people practicing for the tournament that week," Marshall says.
 "Then, starting on Friday, we had the weekend traffic to contend with."

 Marshal claims the fishing pressure from the tournament anglers alone was enough to undermine the bass bite.
 The numbers and the size of the bass that he and his club members were catching steadily declined throughout the week.
-The weekend onslaught made the bite just that much tougher.
-Marshal hung in and finished sixth with 10 bass that weighed 17-pounds, 10-ounces.
+The weekend onslaught made the bite just that much more challenging.
+Marshal hung in and finished sixth with ten bass that weighed 17 pounds, 10 ounces.

 Though you surely get away from other fishermen when you leave a crowd, you also leave the bass you've found.
-If you stay with the bass, it's likely that most of the other anglers around you will grow frustrated and leave.
+If you stay with the bass, most other anglers around you will likely grow frustrated and leave.
 You may have the spot practically to yourself for the latter half of the day.
 And, with fewer boats around, you might be treated to a late feeding spree.

 Consider a tournament on Kentucky Lake where Marshal was plucking bass from grass beds with a spinnerbait that sported a turtleback blade behind a small Colorado stripper blade.
-He smoked the bass while fishermen around him got few bites on spinnerbaits that had standard Colorado and willow leaf blade combinations.
+He smoked the bass while fishermen around him got a few bites on spinnerbaits with standard Colorado and willow leaf blade combinations.